monetplus/MEPiSDK_iOS/README.md

 `CMiTP` provides API for creating login requests and processing responses.
 It does not validate any part of URL except query parameters that are used to serialize data.
 Opening and receiving URL is the responsibility of an integrating application. `CMiTP` does not restrict nor force (Android) application to use a particular component to receive URL requests from OS.

 CASE mobile has its own links that will be used by integrating application and `CMiTP` to send requests to CASE mobile.
-Integrating application must also setup its links to receive responses from CASE mobile.
-Before using this login scenario, value of application’s links has to be registered in MEP system.
+Integrating application must also setup its links to receive responses from CASE mobile (see links to official documentation above).
+Values of application's links are completely arbitrary, as long as they will not collide with values of CASE mobile and are registered in MEP system before using this login scenario.
+After registration, those links can be passed as redirect URIs.

 ##### Methods supporting CM login scenario:
-- `CMiTP`'s extensions on `Swift.URL` and `Uri` with method `appendingQuery()`, `appendQuery()` or `parseQuery()`
+- `CMiTP`'s extensions on `Swift.URL`(iOS) and `Uri`(Android) with method `appendingQuery()`, `appendQuery()` or `parseQuery()`
 - `MEPiCommons.LoginInput`
 - `MEPiCommons.LoginOutput`

 #### Login using username password and sms
-If CASE mobile is not available on the device, the integrating application can present the user with a series of forms to enable login by username, password, and SMS code.
+If CASE mobile is not available on the device, or integrating application does not want to enforce usage of CASE mobile identity, integrating application can present the user with a series of traditional forms to enable login by username, password, and SMS code.
+MEPI SDK will directly process credentials entered by user.

 This login scenario consists of 3 stages:
 1. start login session